ISP Proxies vs. Residential Proxies

 In a sense, ISP proxies combine the best of the residential and datacenter worlds: they’re excellent for tasks requiring the authenticity of a residential IP and the speed and reliability of a datacenter proxy.

 There are shared and dedicated ISP proxies.
 Shared ISP proxies come from a shared IP pool and are used by multiple users simultaneously.
-It’s a cost-effective option for those who need proxy services and don’t mind sharing the IP address with others.
+They’re a cost-effective option for those who need proxy services and don’t mind sharing their IPs with others.

-In contrast, dedicated ISP proxies are exclusive to a single user, offering more control and privacy as the IP address isn’t shared with anyone else.
+Dedicated ISP proxies are exclusively assigned to a single user, offering more control and privacy as the IP address isn’t shared with anyone else.

 Pros of ISP proxies